-- Explanation note: Valsalva Ratio is the outcome of the Valsalva Maneuver.
+- Explanation note: The Valsalva Ratio is the outcome of the Valsalva Maneuver.
 In the Valsalva Maneuver, similar to trying to get water out of your ears, you exhale forcefully with a closed mouth and pinched nose to create “internal pressure.”
-It is a test that can help determine cardiac function and autonomic nervous control of the heart.
-Among other things, it measures the “R-R interval” the specific changes in time (or variability) between successive heartbeats.
+It is a test that can help determine the cardiac function and autonomic nervous control of the heart.
+Among other things, it measures the “R-R interval” of the specific changes in time (or variability) between successive heartbeats.

 The researchers found: “Patients with cervical compressive myelopathy have definite Autonomic nervous system dysfunction as compared to healthy age- and sex-matched controls.
-There is significant improvement in the Valsalva ratio after (decompression) surgery.”
+There is a significant improvement in the Valsalva ratio after (decompression) surgery.”

 For some people, surgery can be an answer.
 This is not our answer.
 We will discuss our non-surgical treatments below.

 It is not my neck, my doctor says there is no connection between my neck problems and my cardiovascular problems

 Above we discussed that when we see new patients they come to us with not one or two or a few symptoms, they can come to us with many symptoms.
 They also see specialists for every individualized symptom and each specialist treats their specialty symptom.
 If the cardiologist cannot control rapid heartbeat with heart medicines, the person may be sent to a mental health specialist for specialized psychiatric medications.
 If the person with cardiovascular-type symptoms is having hearing problems, they see an ear specialist, digestive problems, a GI specialist, etc. For some people, this separation of specialties may help them considerably.
 Others enter the rabbit hole of years and years of testing, hit-and-miss medication prescriptions, and a typical sense that nothing helps.